 Once a waterbody is listed as impaired, a Total Maximum Daily Load (TMDL) is developed for that waterbody.
 A TMDL establishes the maximum amount of a pollutant allowed in a waterbody, determines the sources of those pollutants, and establishes numeric targets to reduce or eliminate impairment.
 The TMDL also includes an implementation plan and serves as the starting point or planning tool for restoring water quality.
 Multiple waterbodies in Santa Cruz County are considered impaired and are included on the federal 303(d) list of impaired waterbodies.
-Several TMDLs have been developed and others are planned for the future, with a focus on mitigating sediment, pathogens, and nutrient loading to impaired waterbody, as indicated by the Regional Board in the TMDL staff reports with loading calculations for various sources.
+Several TMDLs have been developed and others are planned for the future, with a focus on mitigating sediment, pathogens, and nutrient loading to impaired water bodies.
+Table 2-2 ranks the significant controllable sources of impairment for each waterbody, as indicated by the Regional Board in the TMDL staff reports with loading calculations for various sources.

 Table 2-2: Summary of Impaired Waterbodies and Pollutant Sources Within Santa Cruz County For listing of specific water bodies in each watershed, see the Section 303(d) List.
-Sources, in order of importance, with 1 the most important, when determined.
-ND= Not Determined